 Coogan Accounts are required for adherence to the Jackie Coogan Law, a law protecting child actors from financial harm at the hands of their parents, legal guardians, or employers.

-The Jackie Coogan Law mandates that a child actor’s employer set aside 15% of the child actor’s gross earnings in what is known as a Coogan Trust Account, where it can be monitored- but not withdrawn- by a legal guardian until the child reaches legal maturity.
+The Jackie Coogan Law mandates that a child actor’s employer set aside 15% of the child actor’s gross earnings in what is known as a Coogan Trust Account, where it can be monitored- but not withdrawn- by a legal guardian until the child reaches legal maturity, (however, if the child is a background actor or extra, this 15% requirement is waived).

 The bottom line for you, as a producer, is that 15% of any child actor’s gross earnings must be deposited into their Coogan Account within 15 days of employment, and you are responsible for making sure that happens.